3 Mobility Devices for Seniors That Improve Safety and Independence

 Recommended for you:

-Guest contributor: Joseph Jones has been writing senior care and aging related articles for years.
-He got his start while writing for a personal blog before he was offered to work at California Mobility in 2018 as the Content Marketing Manager, creating highly informative guides and health awareness articles for aging adults.
-He’s currently contributing to a variety of blogs in the industry in hopes to spread information about taking care of seniors and what to expect in the aging process.
+Guest contributor: Joseph Jones has been writing senior care and aging-related articles for years.
+He got his start writing for a personal blog before being offered a role at California Mobility as Content Marketing Manager, where he created highly informative guides and health awareness articles for aging adults.
+He’s currently contributing to a variety of blogs in the industry in hopes of spreading information about taking care of seniors and what to expect in the aging process.